Key Takeaways

 ON DELETE and ON UPDATE Options

-• NO ACTION — identical to RESTRICT in MySQL's InnoDB implementation.
+NO ACTION Identical to RESTRICT in InnoDB Interchangeable with RESTRICT in InnoDB

 A Practical Example: E-commerce Schema